nana97/Currency-Converter/README.md

 # Currency-Converter
 This repository includes different versions of a Java Currency Converter Application that allows a user to convert from one currency to another.

-The First Version uses a HashMap:

-It allows the User to:
+Both versions allow the user to:

 	Add a Currency to the Database
 	Modify the Exchange Rate of an Existing Currency